Particular/docs.particular.net/servicepulse/install-servicepulse-in-iis.md

 ## Advanced configuration

 ServicePulse relies on the ServiceControl REST API.
-It is possible to add a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to the ServiceControl website using the Microsoft [URL Rewrite extenstion](https://www.iis.net/downloads/microsoft/url-rewrite) IIS extension.
+It is possible to add a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) to the ServiceControl website using the Microsoft [URL Rewrite extension](https://www.iis.net/downloads/microsoft/url-rewrite) IIS extension.

 This is useful to lock down access to ServicePulse or to expose the website over a single port.

-NOTE: If ServiceControl is configured with a host other than `localhost` then change the hostname value back to `localhost`.
+NOTE: If ServiceControl is configured with a hostname other than `localhost` then change the hostname value back to `localhost`.

 Installation Steps: